SIWECOS/Ini-S-Scanner/Readme.md

   It is advised to register an API key for the [Phishtank](https://data.phishtank.com/) blacklist and to set the key using this variable.

-- BLACKLIST_PRELOAD

-  If present and set to 0, the blacklists will only be loaded in memory when required - when checking a domain or updating the lists.

-  Otherwise the blacklists will be kept in memory in order to gain some speed at the cost of a higher memory consumption.

 ## Commands

 ### Startup